This page teaches how to create ads for social media networks (e.g. Facebook, Instagram) — at a professional level.

 So LPA identification on social networks like Facebook and Instagram, which don't primarily surface feed content based on searches, is messy and requires insight.

-You often must write more generalized copy than you would for search ads.
-This entails being wordier than usual to include additional context for those lower on the LPA.
+Often, you should write more generalized copy than you would for search ads.
+This entails being wordier than usual to include context for those lower on the LPA.

 For example, you may need to simultaneously address:

 Here's the takeaway: Always ask yourself before writing ads, What does my audience likely already know?
 Write copy accordingly.
 Don't be out of touch and don't alienate.

 With this basic understanding of the LPA, you're now ready to learn copywriting.

 It's not hard, and it's not a black box.